AreYouLoco/k3s-openwrt/README.md

 Run `make` to build the default version

 ## TODO
-Separate service files to k3s-master and k3s-agent
+- Separate service files to k3s-master and k3s-agent
-Add uci globals with TOKEN of a master node for agent Work on service mounts
+- Add uci globals with TOKEN of a master node for agent
+- Work on service mounts
-Add gh-pages with ready-to-use repository
+- Add gh-pages with ready-to-use repository
+- Add builds for other supported architectures